lfelizon/https-github.com-avih75-PickerFieldsControl/details.md

 # Deffine the extension in Azure DevOps

-There is nine Inputs parameters, four of them are optional.
+There is ten Inputs parameters, four of them are optional.
-Control Name : this is the name of the control (you can put more then one), and it use this name to save the list
+Control Name    : this is the name of the control (you can put more then one in work item),
-               values in the storage, so it is importent to put logic names.
+                  and it use this name to save the list values in the storage, so it is importent to put logic names.
+FieldName (1-4) : this is the field name that effects on the user sees view only.
+Field(1-4)      : this is the value that the user pickes, need to get field of the work item.
+Reposetory      : this use for save the csv file in git version control. (optional).
+                  to use this feature just insert the project name and the reposetory name that you want to save the file in it.
+(ProjectName\ReposetoryName)
-FieldName (1-4) : this is the field name (that what the user see) Field(1-4) : this is the value that the user select. fieldName and Field 3/4 are optional (if you want to cascade more the 2 lists).
+FieldName (3,4) and Field (3,4) are optional (if you want to cascade more the 2 lists).

 ![Layout Customization](img/A.png)